 The conversations are based on the latest research, but as with the project as a whole, their purpose is to examine questions rather than answers.
 Join us in an open discussion about the many strings that connect us to our past, health and the planet we inhabit.

-It is possible to buy tickets for the individual events via this link – due to Corona restrictions we can not have as many guest as we normally have room for in the old auditorium at the Museion.
+Due to Corona restrictions we can not have as many guest as we normally have room for in the old auditorium at the Museion.

 8.11 THE WORLD IS IN YOU – YOU ARE THE WHOLE WORLD